austinbhale/clang-tidy-html/README.md

 ## Versioning

 This repository uses [LLVM Clang](http://clang.llvm.org/extra/clang-tidy/index.html) for versioning.
-All checks confirmed for version 6.0-8.0.
+All checks confirmed for version 6.0-10.0+.
 Earlier versions should have support for the vast majority of checks.
+Later versions update based on the information presented on LLVM's official [checks list](http://clang.llvm.org/extra/clang-tidy/checks/list.html).

 ## Authors